|

 Regular

-readers may recall an entry from four years ago when I complained bitterly that
+readers may recall an entry from four years ago when I complained bitterly

-much as to now actually be on another planet.
+so much as to now actually be on another planet.

 BKFA news